 The UN Sustainable Development Goals (SDGs), agreed in 2015, are the milestones marking the path towards the future we want.
 These goals cannot be achieved without the firm commitment of the private sector to work with government and civil society to deliver the solutions and investments needed to achieve the SDGs.
 Many of the world’s leading companies are already aligning their business models with the SDGs.
 However, information and analysis of corporate sustainability performance remains hard to access or compare, making it difficult to credit leaders or hold laggards to account.

-A powerful and potentially transformative way to address this challenge is the production of international league tables measuring and comparing corporate performance against the SDGs.
+A powerful and potentially transformative way to address this challenge is the production of international league tables measuring and comparing corporate performance on the SDGs.
 The global need for such league tables is widely acknowledged, from the Business and Sustainable Development Commission (BSDC) to the EU High-Level Expert Group on Sustainable Finance.
 These league tables require sophisticated benchmarks that can provide financial institutions, companies, governments, and civil society with information they can use to allocate capital, increase transparency, track and compare corporate sustainability performance, and ultimately catalyse action and accelerate SDG delivery.